 - Some of them are ridiculously heavy for their purpose.

 - Each plugin does its own requests to the server.
-So imagine you have a lot of plugins..you're website will make too many requests to the servers and your website will show an error.
+So imagine you have a lot of plugins... your website will make too many requests to the servers and your website will show an error.

 What we recommend you :